TechAndCheck/prepcook/README.md

 # Prepcook
-A simple script that preps a synonyms list for Solr (and other matchers)
+A simple script that preps a synonyms list for Solr and the [Chewy](https://rubygems.org/gems/chewy) gem.
+Others are pretty easy to add if necessary.

 ## Setup